How To Photograph Unique Compositions Like Sally Mann

 Balance

 A lot of this is your eye’s intuition when creating an image, but it lives in the same family as symmetry.
-Of course, making every image symmetrical is not necessary (and impossible), but you want the layout to make sense.
-Too much going on in an image can be confusing to the eye – “where do I look?”
+Of course, making every image symmetrical is unnecessary (and impossible), but you want the layout to make sense.
+Too much going on in an image can confuse the eye – “Where do I look?”
 In the inverse, nothing happening at all can be boring.
 Achieving balance is finding a middle ground for activity in the image.
-Negative space can complement the subject or trees can break up a landscape, for example.
+Negative space can complement the subject, and trees can break up a landscape, for example.

 As mentioned earlier, these rules do not define “good” photography.
 They are guiding points, and they can be taken on in incredibly unique ways or even be successfully broken.